sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 This authorization server is implemented as a Node application, and makes use of the Google credentials included in a `service-account.json` file to mint short-lived OAuth tokens valid for FCM usage.

+> ⚠️ **NOTE**:
+>
-**NOTE**: this authorization server uses a private key for Google API included in a `service-account.json` file; this is just a way to get you started quickly, but storing private keys in plain text is a poor security practice, and you should instead store them securely if you're planning to use this application in production.
+> This authorization server uses a private key for Google API included in a `service-account.json` file; this is just a way to get you started quickly, but storing private keys in plain text is a poor security practice, and you should instead store them securely if you're planning to use this application in production.

 For more details on how this authorization server interacts with Sinch platform, see the [Guide for migration to FCM v1](https://developers.sinch.com/docs/in-app-calling/android/migration-to-fcm-v1/) on Sinch website.